 As discussed under Principle 1 (Legal basis), all Proposed Rule Changes and Advance Notices are posted on DTCC's website, and also published by the SEC on the SEC's website, www.sec.gov, and in the Federal Register (which is published online by the U.S. Government Printing Office).
-Participants may be notified of all Proposed Rule Changes and Advance Notices via Important Notices published on DTCC's website.
-Publication of Proposed Rule Changes and Advance Notices allows Participants and other interested parties the opportunity to comment on proposals, and to understand what www.sec.gov, and in the Federal Register (which is published online by the U.S. Government Printing Office).
-Participants may be notified of all Proposed Rule Changes and Advance Notices allows Participants and other interested parties the opportunity to comment on proposals, and to understand what www.sec.gov, and in the Federal Register (which is published on DTCC's website.
+Participants may be notified of Proposed Rule Changes and Advance Notices via Important Notices published on DTCC's website.
+Publication of Proposed Rule Changes and Advance Notices allows Participants and other interested parties the opportunity to comment on proposals, and to understand what the proposals would do and how stakeholders may be affected.
+94